-- Significant legal and environmental charges as these represent significant expenses that may not be associated with the current operating footprint and performance of the business (e.g., environmental charges at former company owned facilities or charges for significant legal settlements). - Pension settlement charges as these are attributable to previously deferred losses (in accordance with GAAP) within accumulated other comprehensive loss that is recognized upon lump sum disbursement to employees under the company's pension plan termination. - Debt refinancing costs which relate to cash payments recorded to expense, the write-off of deferred financing costs associated with accelerated payments under the term loan arrangements and the subsequent refinancing of the term loan arrangement and revolving credit facility.
+• Significant legal and environmental charges as these represent significant expenses that may not be associated with the current operating footprint and performance of the business (e.g., environmental charges at former company owned facilities or charges for significant legal settlements).

-• Gains on the repurchase of debt as this represents a significant item that is outside the control of those responsible for the underlying operations of the business.
+- Debt refinancing costs, included in gains debt extinguishment, net, which relate to cash payments recorded to expense and the write-off of deferred financing costs associated with accelerated debt extinguishments, or payments/repurchases. - Gains on the extinguishment or repurchase of debt as this represents a significant item that is outside the control of those responsible for the underlying operations of the business. - Research and development ("R&D") charges resulting from upfront or contingent milestone payments in connection with the acquisition or licensing of third-party intellectual property rights.